Business owner reviewing a loan offer document at desk

 Bobby's Take

-“If you see two or more of these red flags in a single offer, that's not a lender — that's a predator.
-Walk away and reach out.
-We'll find you something better.”
+“If you see two or more of these red flags in a single offer, that's not a lender you negotiate with — it's one you walk away from.
+Bring the offer to us and we'll show you what a clean one looks like.”

 Put It Into Practice